 Willever v.
 United States is a medical malpractice wrongful death claim, alleging medical negligence at the National Naval Medical Center in Bethesda after the death of a U.S. Army captain.
-Plaintiffs, who lost their husband/father, sought summary judgment on the grounds that the government did not file a certificate of a qualified expert with attached report saying the hospital and its employees complied with the standard of care or that any departure was not the cause of death.
+Plaintiffs, who lost their husband/father, sought summary judgment on the grounds that the government did not file a certificate of a qualified expert with an attached report saying the hospital and its employees complied with the standard of care or that any departure was not the cause of death.
 We all have jobs to do but you can’t go home feeling good after filing that motion, can you?

 Judge Titus denied the motion, finding: